fewizz/core/readme.md

-replacement for standard library, usable in `freestanding` environment
+kind of standard library, usable in `freestanding` environment